jfrNebus/Safe_box/readme_english.md

 <br>

-Below are the operations needed to calculate the base resistance for all transistors in the board.
+Below are the operations needed to calculate the base resistance for all transistors on the board.

 <hr>
 RBE = base-emitter resistance.